-Through our combined decades of experience, we have learned to get great sounds, in short order, working quickly and efficiently without ever impeding the creative process.
+Through decades of experience, we have learned to get great sounds, in short order, working quickly and efficiently without ever impeding the creative process.
 While employing both time tested methodology and experimental boundary-pushing creativity, we strive to “make the technology transparent,” an approach that allows us and our creative partners to remain focused on the music, never bogged down with technicalities in the course of a productive artist process.

-We provide recording, mixing, mastering, producing, and everything in between.
 We can guide your project from start to finish, or any step along the way.

-Audio engineering is our passion AND profession.
 This isn’t a hobby for us.
 We’re not guessing.

-Looking to settle in for a few days/weeks to create your magnum opus double LP?
-We can do that.
-Looking for a quick demo for cheap?
-Yeah, we got you.
-Doing some recording of your own and need a professional mix and/or master?
-We’re here for you, at every stage of the process from the first press of the record button (or space bar) to the final master delivery for digital distribution, CD, Vinyl or cassette.
+At any and every stage of the process, from the first press of the record button (or space bar), to the final master delivery for digital distribution, CD, Vinyl or cassette.

 Ben Collette